Search programs

 Step 5: Determine how you’ll pay for your degree

-It’s important to note that financial aid offerings can vary by institution; consult with a financial aid counselor at your school to see what may be available for you.
+It’s important to note that financial aid options can vary by institution; consult with a financial aid counselor at your school to see what may be available for you.